Spirochetes

 • Diarrhea is the major symptom.

-• Feces contain epithelial cells, mucus and large number of V. Cholera.
+• Feces contain epithelial cells, mucus, and a large number of V. Cholera.

-• Profuse watery diarrhoea – rice water stools occur.
+• Profuse watery diarrhea – rice water stools occur.

 • In severe cases, there may be one liter of fluid loss each hour.